SIMPLER logo

 Questionnaire data

-Questionnaires with questions concerning health, diet, and life style have been sent to the participants on several occations, starting in 1987 for women and in 1997 for men, with a last follow up in 2019.
-Please read our pages for Questionnaires and Variable Lists for exact formulations of questions and variables.
+Questionnaires about health, diet, and life style have been sent to the participants on several occations, starting in 1987 for women and in 1997 for men, with a last follow up in 2019.
+Read our pages for Questionnaires and Variable Lists for the exact formulation of questions and variables.
 The variable list includes not only each original variable, but also derived variables on life style, nutrients, energy intake, and suggestions on how to merge variables if needed.
-In total there are more than 1,000,000 respondents from the beginning of the cohorts, with various drop outs due to age and death over the years.
+In total, there are more than 100,000 respondents from the beginning of the cohorts, with various drop outs due to age and deaths over the years.

-Clinical data includes biometric data such as height, upper-arm, waist, hip, and calf circumferences, in addition to sagittal measurment.
-There are also blood pressure measurments, values of glucose and iron levels, and body compostion either using dual energy X-ray absorptiometry (DEXA) scan or bioimpedance scale.
-Blood collected at the clinical visits has been analysed regarding common clinical chemistry variables such as blood fat levels and CRP.
-Not only physical factors are documented, participants also answered a mini cognitive test.
+Health examination data include biometric data such as height, upper-arm, waist, hip, and calf circumferences, and sagittal measurment.
+There are also blood pressure measurments, values of glucose and iron levels, and body composition either using dual energy X-ray absorptiometry (DXA) scan or bioelectrical impedance scale.
+Blood collected at the health examination visits at the research clinic has been analysed for common clinical chemistry variables such as blood fat levels and CRP.
+In addition to these measurements, participants also answer a mini cognitive test and performed functional tests.

-Alongside the visit, the participants filled in a questionnaire containing diet and lifestyle questions covering the past month (in comparison to the questionnaires in SMC and COSM covering the past year), as well as a 1-day food diary.
+In conjunction with the health examination visit, the participants fill in a questionnaire containing diet and lifestyle questions covering the past month (in comparison to the questionnaires in Swedish Mammography Cohort (SMC) and Cohort of Swedish Men (COSM) covering the past year), as well as a 1-day food diary.

-Clinical data is available for almost 13,500 participants with varying coverage.
-A more detailed source with information on variables and coverage is under construction.
-If you are interested in clinical data you are welcome to send an email to the SIMPLER Office with your questions.
+Health examination data are available for approximately 12,800 participants with varying coverage.
+More detailed information on variables and coverage is under construction.
+If you are interested in the health examination data, send an email to the SIMPLER Office with your questions.

-The cohorts are matched to a number of registries at the Board of Health and Social Welfare on an annual basis, including in- and out-pateint registry, cause-of-death registry, prescribed-drug registry, and national cancer registry for a selected number of variables.
-SIMPLER also has ethical approval to match against a number of other registries if needed.
+The cohorts are matched to a number of registers at the National Board of Health and Welfare on an annual basis, including National Patient Register, National Cause of Death Register, National Prescribed Drug Register, and National Cancer Register for a selected number of variables.
+SIMPLER also has ethical approval to match against a number of other registers if needed.

-For registry data there is full coverage for all cohorts.
+For register data, there is full coverage for all cohorts.

 Genome profile

 There are two different kinds of genome profiles: Infinium Global Screening Array (Illumina) and Infinium Oncoarray (Illumina).
-In the former, there are approxiamtely 41,000 unique profiles.
-Excluding non-europeans and related individuals there are approximately 37,000 profiles.
+In the former, there are approxiamtely 41,000 unique profiles, and after excluding non-Europeans and related individuals, there are approximately 37,000 profiles.
 In the latter, there are approximately 8,000 profiles.

 Proteome profile

 Proteome profiles have been analysed using the panels Olink Target 96 CVD II, CVD III and metabolism from Olink Proteomics using Li/Hep blood plasma.
-The proteome profile covers the clinical participants, approximately 12,500 participants.
+There are proteome profiles for approximately 12,500 subcohort participants from the first health examination visit (corresponding to cycle 1 in Uppsala and Västerås).

 Metabolome profile